The big picture around data center environmental impacts

 The Data Center Terminology Mess

-A solid departure point for the terminology discussion is the definition of a Data Center .
-There is no formal definition (which is part of the problem) but loosely speaking it is an identifiable physical facility, typically one or more special-purpose buildings, or a designated space within a general purpose building.
-The facility is used almost exclusively to house a variety of electronic equipment.
-Such equipment comprises computing servers that perform calculations, data storage systems that store information in digital form, and communication networks that connect storage and computation, internally within the data center and, importantly, to the outside world.
+A solid departure point for the terminology discussion is the very definition of a Data Center .
+There is no formal such definition (which is indeed part of the problem), but loosely speaking a data center is an identifiable physical facility, typically one or more special-purpose buildings, but it can also be a designated space within a general purpose building.
+The facility must be used almost exclusively to house a variety of electronic equipment.
+Such equipment comprises computing servers that perform calculations, data storage systems that store information in digital form, and, importantly, communication networks that connect that data storage and computation, to the outside world.
 These components are collectively termed IT Resources.
-They are the components that are directly involved in enabling the digital services function of the data center.
+They are directly involved in enabling the digital services function, which is the reason the data center exists.

 Data Center Photo By Tedder, CC BY-SA 4.0

 For the avoidance of doubt of what a data center looks like, an aerial view of a large modern data center.
-These facilities are designed with the explicit purpose of hosting a variety of IT equipment (servers, data storage, networks).
-In addition, a variety of non-IT equipment (e.g., cooling) and connections to industrial-scale electricity and water supply are essential components which differentiate data center buildings from e.g., generic commercial real estate.
+These facilities are designed with the explicit purpose of hosting a variety of IT equipment such servers, data storage, networks.
+In addition, a variety of non-IT equipment (e.g., cooling) and connections to industrial-scale electricity and water supply are essential components which differentiate data center buildings from generic commercial real estate or other specialized facilities.
 (Credit: Wikipedia Contributors)

-IT equipment cannot function without a range of critical supporting elements, such components in data centers are: heating ventilation and air-conditioning (HVAC) equipment, uninterruptible power supplies (UPS), building lighting etc. They can account for a significant electricity demand.9 These are collectively termed Non-IT Resources.
-A data center is thus a well-defined, dedicated space that brings together these two classes of elements.
-In addition it involves industrial-scale connections to utilities, most prominently for our purposes, electricity and water provision.
+IT equipment cannot function without a range of critical supporting elements.
+Such components in data centers are: heating ventilation and air-conditioning (HVAC) equipment, uninterruptible power supplies (UPS), building lighting etc. These are collectively termed Non-IT Resources and they can account for significant electricity demand.9 A data center is thus a well-circumscribed, dedicated space that brings together these two classes (IT and non-IT) of elements.
+In addition it involves industrial-scale connections to utilities, most prominently for our purposes, for the provision of electricity and water services.

 Cenk Endustri, CC BY-SA 3.0, via Wikimedia Commons

 Industrial scale cooling equipment.
-While computing might be perceived as abstract and ethereal, it has an unavoidable energy basis.
-While the energy consumption per computation has been reducing systematically over the decades (Koomey's law), the amount of computation has been increasing.
-Energy consumption invariably requires heat dissipation (otherwise the computer melts).
-Data center cooling facilities are the supersized analog of the fan keeping our laptop functioning.
-An important technological bifurcation that became prominent with the ever more intense energy consumption is the employment of liquid instead air cooling technologies.
+While computing might be perceived as abstract and ethereal, it has an essential energy basis.
+While the energy consumption per computation has been reducing systematically over the decades (named as Koomey's law), the amount of computation performed has been increasing dramatically.
+Energy consumption invariably requires heat dissipation (otherwise the computer literally melts).
+Data center cooling facilities are the supersized analog of the fans keeping our laptops functioning.
+An important technological bifurcation that became prominent with the ever more intense energy consumption is the employment of liquid cooling instead air cooling technologies.
 (Credit: Wikipedia Contributors)

-Despite what the name might suggest in a literal interpretation, data centers are not just Data Storage Centers.
+Despite what the name might suggest in a literal interpretation, data centers are much more than Data Storage Centers.
 The essential purpose of data centers is the provision of a variable menu of Digital Services , which is a very dynamic and fast changing set.
-Fundamentally it means using IT resources to provide digital information storage, but also to process and distribute information to outside users.
-Importantly, end-users of said digital services can be located elsewhere and practically anywhere.
-There is no limit to how far end-users could be located, except for network latency, the time it takes for information to travel back and forth over networks.
-Latency does indeed reduce the type of digital services that are viable for any given technology mix.
-The network and computational capability elements are thus an essential part of the data center value proposition.
+Fundamentally it means using IT resources to provide digital information storage for starters, but most importantly to process and distribute information to outside users in almost continuous flow.
+Importantly, end-users of said digital services can be located elsewhere, in practice anywhere on the planet.
+There is no limit to how far end-users could be located, subject to an available network connection and accounting for network latency, the time it takes for information to travel back and forth over networks.
+Latency does indeed reduce the type of digital services that are viable for any given available network and desired services mix.
+Both network and computational capability elements are thus an essential part of the data center value proposition.

 Data centers are evolving nowadays to be the main production units (factories) of the digital services available in a digitized economy.
 A more appropriate name for them might thus be digital service centers.
-But we should keep in mind that any digital service provided by a data center always has an end-user that requires additional, non-data center infrastructure which may have a significant footprint.
+But we should keep in mind that any digital service provided by a data center always has an end-user that requires additional, non-data center infrastructure to derive utility from these digital services.
+Thus there are additional IT elements involved, which may have a significant footprint.

-Despite data centers having more or less uniform physical functions, there is no formal definition and classification of their economic role.
+Despite data centers having fairly uniform physical function and appearance, there is no formal definition and classification of their economic role.
 Terms such as hyperscale, cloud (public, private and hybrid), internal, on-premise, enterprise, edge, hosting or colocation data centers are used widely and variably without clear definitions.
-There is also confusion between a hyperscale data center versus a hyperscaler corporate entity.
-The result is that even the simple counting how many data centers operate in a certain area is an ill-defined task.
-The quote below from a World Bank report captures this challenge.10
+This reflects the multiple ways in which IT infrastructure can be embedded in the economy.
+Currently there is also confusion between a hyperscale data center versus a hyperscaler corporate entity.
+The result is that even the simple counting how many data centers operate in a certain area is presently an ill-defined task.
+The quote below from a World Bank report vividly captures this challenge.10

 "There is little agreement on the number of data centers in the world.
 One reason is the variety ranging from small company owned facilities to gigantic hyperscale data centers.
 In respect to the ICT sector, boundaries are critical since only data centers owned and operated by companies formally part of the ICT sector should be included"

-The proper accounting and attribution of environmental impacts from data center operations is not just a technical exercise in energy and water engineering.
+The above remarks suggest already that the proper accounting and attribution of environmental impacts from data center operations is not just a technical exercise in energy and water engineering.
 It must cope with diverse business models, regulatory obligations, substantial differences in technologies used, diversity of environmental impacts and strong dependence of these impacts on location.
-Minimally, alignment with established sustainability reporting frameworks for other business sectors will help for like-for-like evaluation and prioritisation.
-Thus, in this light, proper classification of data centers does become less of an academic exercise and a pre-requisite for meaningful attribution of environmental impacts from digital services.
+Minimally, alignment with established sustainability reporting frameworks for other business sectors would help for like-for-like evaluation and prioritisation.
+Thus, in this light, proper classification of data centers does become less of an academic exercise and rather a pre-requisite for meaningful attribution of environmental impacts from digital services.

-Let us review and try to streamline some of these characterisations.
-The “right” classification obviously depends on the use one has in mind.
+Let us now review and try to streamline some of the above characterisations.
+The “right” classification depends on the usage one has in mind.
 For our purposes this would be the logical and transparent attribution of environmental impacts to the entities responsible.
 The starting point for this task would be the below diagram.

 Data Services

-• there can be commingling of diverse business models by large congolomerate entities.
+• there is commingling of diverse business models by large conglomerate entities.

-• even the definition of end-users can be ambiguous in an economic sense, e.g., the paying clients of data centers can be different from the actual users of services, as it is the case, e.g., with social media.
+• the definition of end-users can be ambiguous in an economic sense.
+The paying clients of data centers can be different from the majority of actual users of digital services, as it is the case, e.g., with social media.

-Taking a step back from modern-day complexity, it is instructive to start the discussion of about data center classification with the earliest such example, the so-called high performance computing (HPC) centers, originating in a less complex era.
+Taking a step back from this modern-day complexity, it is maybe instructive to start the discussion of data center classification with the earliest such examples, the so-called high performance computing (HPC) centers, originating in a less complex era.

 High Performance Computing Centers

 HPC data centers (also Supercomputing Centers) are rather unique facilities, operated and used primarily by government entities.
-Internally these facilities always used the latest, highest-end, computational and networking technologies, to tackle seriously demanding computational challenges.
+Internally these facilities always aim to use the latest, highest-end, computational and networking technologies, to tackle seriously demanding computational grand challenges.

 IBM Blue Gene Supercomputer

 Depicted is the Blue Gene/P supercomputer "Intrepid" at Argonne National Laboratory (2007).
 Featuring 164000 processors, grouped in 40 racks/cabinets connected by high-speed networks.
-While traditional corporate data centers must balance costs against economic benefit and are based, as much as possible, on off-the-shelf computer equipment (standard CPU's and networks), the computational needs of HPC utilized from early on advanced forms of vectorized and/or parallel computing, which requires also ultra-fast network connections, more intense power and cooling requirements etc. In this sense the HPC Centers are the forerunners of the current "AI" data centers.
+While traditional corporate data centers must balance costs against economic benefit and are based, as much as possible, on off-the-shelf computer equipment (standard CPU's, storage and networks), the computational needs of HPC utilized from early-on advanced forms of vectorized and/or parallel computing, which requires also ultra-fast network connections and more intense power and cooling requirements.
+In this sense, the HPC Centers are the forerunners of the current "AI" data centers.
 (Credit: Argonne National Laboratory / Wikipedia)

-By-and-large HPC centers are owned and operated by the public sector.
-Hence attribution of environmental impact is in principle straightforward.
+By-and-large HPC centers are owned and operated by the public sector (governments).
+Hence attribution of environmental impact to a legal entity is in this case straightforward.
 While there are only a relatively small number of public-sector run HPC centers per country, modern so-called accelerated data centers (“AI factories”) are similar to HPC in terms of their power intensity and may exceed them in size.
 Given HPC centers are operating under different incentives and disclosure regimes, they can in principle contribute important insights into advanced data center environmental impacts, see e.g.11.
 Yet at present none of the world’s Top 25 HPC computing systems (Top 500 list) reports their carbon footprint.12

 For a long time private sector (commercial) data centers were mainly of the enterprise (also called internal data centers) type.
-Such internal data center types come in a very wide range of sizes, from simple server closets, to server rooms, localized data centers, mid/high-end tier data centers, and now also “hyperscale” data centers.
+Such internal data center types come in a wide range of sizes, from simple server closets or racks, hosting a number of servers, to server rooms and mid/high-end tier data centers, and now also “hyperscale” data centers.
 The objective of such facilities is to serve the business needs of a single corporate entity.
-These can be internal needs (for the use of company employees) but also in support of company clients and other external users.
+These can be internal needs, for the sole use of company employees, e.g. in the manufacturing sector, but also in support of company clients and other external users, as would for example be in the banking sector.
 To the extend that traditional business models undergo so-called digital transformation, corporate entities increasingly need to own and operate enterprise data centers.

-In practice the data centers belonging to a corporate entity operating in almost any sector will be classified as enterprise data centers.
-The sole important exception, which we discuss separately below under Cloud Data Centers, is the provision of generic digital services as a business model.
-If we take the revised NACE 2.1 Classification as an illustrative guide of how entities are classified economically, this would be Group 63.1, two level deep within the overall ICT sector Section K.
+In practice, data centers belonging and operated by a corporate entity in almost any sector would be classified as enterprise data centers.
+An important exception, which we discuss separately below under Cloud Data Centers, is the provision of generic digital services as a business model.
+If we take the revised NACE 2.1 Classification as an illustrative guide of how entities are classified economically, this would be Group 63.1, two level deep within the overall ICT sector Section K. Explicitly:

 • NACE 2.1 Section K Telecommunication, Computer Programming, Consulting, Computing Infrastructure And Other Information Service Activities